openvocab/loomio-api-proposal/README.md

 ##Introduction

-This article decribes strategies for integrating web apps and reccommends an approach that provides bro
+This article gives an overview of software integration, outlines four strategies for a particular type of integration: 'data integration', reccommends one of the outlined strategies 'Open Vocab', and provides implementation details for that strategy with reference to Loomio, Cobudget and DemocracyOS.

+We align the OpenApp project and our reccomendations with the [IndieWeb](http://www.wired.co.uk/news/archive/2013-08/15/indie-web) and [unhosted](https://unhosted.org/) movements and the process outlined in [Rebuilding the Web We Lost](http://dashes.com/anil/2012/12/rebuilding-the-web-we-lost.html).
+Accordingly, we value tools and processes that promote open, democratic participation and where users control their own data.

 ###How to use this article

-We assume you're familiar with some basic technical terms of the Web but have written this article with a non-technical audience in mind.
-For example, ou will need to understand what [API](http://en.wikipedia.org/wiki/Application_programming_interface) means.
+We've written this article with a non-technical audience in mind but still assume you're familiar with some basic technical terms of the Web.
+For example, you will need to understand what [API](http://en.wikipedia.org/wiki/Application_programming_interface) means.

 If you want a high-level of overview of how an important subset of software integration works and the implications of diffirent strategies read [What do you mean by 'Data Integration'?](#What do you mean by 'Data Integration'?) followed by [Data Integration Strategies](#Data Integration Strategies).